Wrangling and Cleaning AQS Sensor Data

 Contents

-Now that we have located sensors that are near each other, we are ready to wrangle and clean the files that contain the measurement data for the sites.
-We demonstrate the tasks involved for one sensor from the AQS and its matching sensor from PurpleAir.
+Now that we have located sensors that are near each other, we are ready to wrangle and clean the files that contain the measurement data for these sites.
+We demonstrate the tasks involved with one AQS instrument and its matching PurpleAir sensor.
 We picked a pair located in Sacramento, California.
 The AQS sensor ID is

 06-067-0010